levanpham-lr/liferay-portal/readme/BREAKING_CHANGES.markdown

 #### Why was this change made?

 This change was made to unify the auto-upgrade feature between the Core and modules.
-The default value has also changed to avoid the execution of new upgrade processes on startup in production environments.
+The default value was also changed to avoid executing new upgrade processes on startup in production environments.

 ---------------------------------------